 All that waste represents a significant environmental problem, as well as a substantial cost for municipal governments.
 WasteZero is working to help cities and towns reduce the amount of residential yard waste they must collect.
 We also work to help cities and towns manage yard waste more efficiently.

 Streamlining Yard Waste Collection…and Making It Financially Sustainable

 WasteZero helps cities and towns manage their yard waste in an environmentally responsible (and financially sustainable) way.
-We help devise programs that incentivize residents to reduce waste and that cover communities’ costs.
-We can also back those programs with customized resident outreach and education.
+We help in two key ways: Supplies and Programs.

 If your community is looking for ways to improve how you manage yard waste, then give WasteZero a call.